zongnansu1982/BETA_benchmark_for_drug_target_prediction/README.md

 </tabe>

 # How to use
-we follow the copy-right policy regulated by the license in each database.
+We follow the copy-right policy regulated by the license in each database.
 Please refer to the license for the data download.

 - Data sources:
    - [DrugBank](https://go.drugbank.com/)